What is UX design?

 Product Research

-This guides the designers to think of the product design that will map the customers’ needs to the product’s features, allow them to assess their existing products and how they can tackle the users’ pain-points seamlessly, gives them an overview of industry standards and so provides them a platform to consider what novelty their product will bring with it.
+This guides the designers to think of the product design that will map the customers’ needs to the product’s features and allow them to assess their existing products.
+Such research also provides an overview of industry standards and hence a platform to consider the USP of the product.

 Creating Buyer Personas